quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part08_Summary.md

 Background context: After estimating the value functions, policies are improved based on these estimates.
 This step ensures that the learned policies are closer to optimal over time.
 :p How does policy improvement work in Monte Carlo methods?
 ??x
-Policy improvement in Monte Carlo methods involves updating policies based on the estimated value functions \(v_{\pi}\) and \(q_{\pi}\).
+Policy improvement in Monte Carlo methods involves updating policies based on the estimated value functions $v_{\pi}$ and $q_{\pi}$.
 Specifically, actions that lead to higher expected returns are favored.
 This step ensures that as more data is collected, policies become closer to optimal.

 ---